dos1/flow3r-firmware/docs/badge/application-programming.rst

 ----------------------------------

-The idea that a button (physical or captouch) is used to enter / exit a view is so universal that there is a special view which helps you with that: :py:class:`ViewWithInputState`.
+The idea that a button (physical or captouch) is used to enter / exit a view is so universal that there is a special view which helps you with that: :py:class:`BaseView`.
 It integrates an `InputController` and handles the ignoring of extra presses:

 .. code-block:: python

-    from st3m.ui.view import ViewWithInputState
+    from st3m.ui.view import BaseView
     import st3m.run

-    class SecondScreen(ViewWithInputState):
+    class SecondScreen(BaseView):
         def __init__(self) -> None:
             super().__init__()

         def on_enter(self, vm: Optional[ViewManager]) -> None:
-            super().on_enter(vm) # Let ViewWithInputState do its thing
+            super().on_enter(vm) # Let BaseView do its thing

         def draw(self, ctx: Context) -> None:
             # Paint the background black